-- The equator is probably the most well-known circle of latitude, and it's situated at zero degrees latitude.
+The equator is probably the most well-known circle of latitude, and it's situated at zero degrees latitude.
 It has a circumference of about 25,000 miles (40,233 kilometers), and it divides the planet into the Northern and Southern hemispheres.
 The latitudes of other circles are determined by their distance north or south of the equator.

-- The Arctic Circle is located at approximately 66.5 degrees north latitude, or 66.5 degrees north of the equator.
+The Arctic Circle is located at approximately 66.5 degrees north latitude, or 66.5 degrees north of the equator.

-- The Antarctic Circle is located at approximately 66.5 degrees south latitude, or 66.5 degrees south of the equator.
+The Antarctic Circle is located at approximately 66.5 degrees south latitude, or 66.5 degrees south of the equator.

-- The Tropic of Cancer is located at approximately 23.5 degrees north latitude, or 23.5 degrees north of the equator.
+The Tropic of Cancer is located at approximately 23.5 degrees north latitude, or 23.5 degrees north of the equator.

 That brings us to No. 5: The Tropic of Capricorn.
 Located at approximately 23.5 degrees south latitude, or 23.5 degrees south of the equator, this circle marks the southernmost point on Earth where the sun is directly overhead at noon.
-To be even more specific, it marks where the sun is overhead at noon on Dec.
-21, which marks the beginning of summer in the Southern Hemisphere.
+To be even more specific, it marks where the sun is overhead at noon around December 21, which marks the beginning of summer in the Southern Hemisphere.